A Multivariate Complexity Analysis of the Generalized Noah's Ark Problem: Restriction to Two Projects per Taxon

-The correctness can be shown analogously to the correctness in the proof of Proposition~\ref{pps:unitc-hardness}. \end{proof}

-Recall that in an ultrametric tree, we require the weighted distance from the root to a vertex to be the same for all vertices.
-Observe that \unitc can be solved exactly on ultrametric trees of height at most~2 by greedily selecting a taxon which adds the highest estimated diversity. \todos{Kommentar nach der Submission: Wollen wir das beweisen?} In the following theorem, we show that if~\PS is NP-hard, then~\unitc is NP-hard even when restricted to ultrametric trees of height~3. \begin{theorem} If~\PS is NP-hard, then \unitc is NP-hard on ultrametric trees of height at most~3. \end{theorem} \begin{proof} By Proposition~\ref{pps:unitc-hardness}, it is sufficient to reduce from \unitc with the restriction that the root has only one child and the height of the tree is~2.
+Recall that in an ultrametric tree, the weighted distance from the root to all vertices is the same.
+Observe that \unitc can be solved exactly on ultrametric trees of height at most~2 by greedily selecting a taxon which adds the highest estimated diversity.
+In the following theorem, we show that~\unitc is NP-hard even when restricted to ultrametric trees of height at most~3. \begin{theorem} \unitc is NP-hard on ultrametric trees of height at most~3. \end{theorem} \begin{proof} By Theorem~\ref{thm:PS-hardness}, it is sufficient to reduce from \unitc with the restriction that the root has only one child and the height of the tree is~2.